Research Team

 Nicola Righetti

-Nicola Righetti, PhD in sociology and social research, is a researcher in Computational Communication Science and adjunct professor of advanced data analysis at the Department of Communication of the University of Vienna (Austria).
-He is also research associate at the Computational Communication Lab of the same university, and former research fellow at the University of Urbino Carlo Bo (Italy).
-His work focuses on the study of digital communication around relevant political and social phenomena through computational and statistical methods.
+Nicola Righetti, PhD in Sociology and Social Research, is an Assistant Professor of Digital Methods at the University of Urbino Carlo Bo (Italy).
+Previously, he was a researcher in Computational Communication Science and an adjunct professor of advanced data analysis at the Department of Communication, University of Vienna (Austria), where he also served as a research associate at the Computational Communication Science Lab.
+His research focuses on studying digital communication surrounding key political and social phenomena using computational and statistical methods.

 Luca Rossi